+Anatomy of the Mueller Report.
 The rest of it for the rest of us: Footnotes, Redactions and Appendices.

-More than two thousand footnotes reveal additional notes, comments and tidbits; most are mundane, but some are juicy.
+More than two thousand footnotes provide additional notes, comments and tidbits; most are mundane, but some are juicy.
 I read them all.
-The image of Vol. I page 29 illustrates a good example of typical footnotes.
+The image of Vol. I page 29 (below) illustrates a good example of typical footnotes.
 I added the yellow highlight to show the report text and its corresponding footnote.
 Read this sample and you’ll see how footnotes add context and enhance the story.

 The Department of Justice and Attorney General William Barr decided on redactions, which portions of the text that would be obscured by black out.
 Of the 448 pages, about one third had at least one redaction, including about a dozen pages entirely redacted.